Free Walking Sightseeing Tour #11 in Stockholm, Sweden

 Filadelfiakyrkan is a Pentecostal church building at Rörstrandsgatan 7 in Stockholm, Sweden; it was dedicated on 2 November 1930.
 The building is owned by the Filadelfia Stockholm congregation, the largest congregation in the Swedish Pentecostal movement with about 5,400 members as of 2015.
 It is also the largest Pentecostal congregation in Europe.

-Fredhällsparken is a park in the district of Fredhäll, in central Stockholm, Sweden.
+Fredhällsparken is a park in the district of Fredhäll, on western Kungsholmen in central Stockholm.
 The main part of the park is located north of Fredhäll's buildings in line with Adlerbethsgatan, and below Drottningholmsvägen.
-The cliff edge in the south down towards Essingesundet is also included in the park, as well as the green areas between the houses in the Träslottet block.
-From Fredhällsparken, a footpath goes east under the Essingeleden towards Rålambshovsparken.
-Construction work for the park began in the early 1930s and it took over 30 years to complete.
+The cliff slope in the south down towards Essingeundet is also included in the park as well as the green areas that exist between the houses in the Träslottet block.
+From Fredhällsparken, a walkway runs east under the Essingeleden towards Rålambshovsparken.
+The construction work for the park began in the early 1930s and it took over 30 years to complete.

 Barnhusbarnet 1 is a school property at Nordenflychtsvägen 20-22 next to Kristineberg Castle on northwestern Kungsholmen in Stockholm.
 The house was built as a girls' home between 1906 and 1907 on the hill south of the castle, which is why it is also called "Kullskolan".
-The property is green marked by the Stockholm City Museum and was deemed "to be particularly valuable from a historical, cultural-historical, environmental or artistic point of view".
+The property is green-labelled by the City Museum in Stockholm and was deemed "to be particularly valuable from a historical, cultural-historical, environmental or artistic point of view".

 Share